telee0/cs5246/README.md

 Each generation set is denoted with a suffix character on paths.

-- `x` - Pretrained AutoModelForCausalLM from Hugging Face Transformers library, named "mistralai/Mistral-7B-Instruct-v0.1"
+- `x` - Generation by top 10 keywords, using Pretrained AutoModelForCausalLM from Hugging Face Transformers library, named "mistralai/Mistral-7B-Instruct-v0.1"
+- `x2` - Generation by first 2 sentences, using Pretrained AutoModelForCausalLM from Hugging Face Transformers library, named "mistralai/Mistral-7B-Instruct-v0.1"